 5. Anomaly Detection and Spend Alerts

-The automation: An n8n workflow checks campaign spend hourly against daily budget pacing.
-If spend is more than 30% above pace or more than 20% below, it fires a Slack alert with the campaign name, current spend, and the delta from expected pace.
-Critical overspend triggers an automatic campaign pause and an escalation to the team lead.
+The build: A scheduled function checks campaign spend hourly against daily budget pacing for every active campaign.
+If spend is more than 30% above pace or more than 20% below, it fires a structured Slack alert — campaign name, current spend, delta from expected pace, and a direct link to the campaign.
+Critical overspend triggers an automatic campaign pause via the platform API and an escalation to the team lead.

 The result: Overspend incidents caught within one hour instead of the following business day.
 For high-budget campaigns, this automation pays for itself in the first month.